PHIRIFIRI/PHIRIFIRI/README.md

-- 👋 Hi, I’m @PHIRIFIRI
+- 👋 Hi, I’m @ Bonolo Phiri
 - 👀 I’m interested in software and web development
 - 🌱 I’m currently learning software develeopment
 - 💞️ I’m looking to collaborate on softwares and games